sugchand/ovs-dpdk-scripts/README.md

 either in bash or a python.
 * The 'START-SUBSHELL' option enable users a start a new bash shell for executing the debug commands.
 The subshell has all the environment variables set to run any commands.
+It is advised to close the subshell after use.

 ### Bash Scripts
 These scripts are self sustained scripts that meant to do some specific task, such as run a test, build a repo and etc. These scripts are called by the python launcher module when a user selects specific option.
 Users can add their own custom scripts as they wish.
-Its possible to add scripts that can do multiple operations.
-The launcher module can also invoke specific function with in a script file.Launcher cannot pass user inputs to the bash scripts at run time.
-So all scripts must be self sustained to make use of this framework.
+Its possible to add multiple operations under one script file.
+The launcher module can also invoke specific function with in a script file.
+It is advisable to create self sustained user scripts with no user intervention while executing.

 ### Python Scripts
 The script 'launch.py' is a invoker for all the other scripts.
 Directly running the bash scripts may fail because environment for running the scripts are prepared by launch.py.
-To run the provided bash scripts directly, Run it on the subshell created by launch.py.
+However To run the provided bash scripts/command directly, The subshell option can be used.
+The subshell have all the user environment set for executing commands.

 **Please contact me if you are facing any issues while using the test infrastructure.**